alpaka-group/llama/docs/pages/mappings.rst

 The size of the leaf type in "pad" of course needs to be determined based on the desired aligment and sub tree sizes.

-Such a tree (with smaller array domain for easier drawing) …
+Such a tree (with smaller array dimensions for easier drawing) …

 .. image:: ../images/example_tree.svg